isomerpages/moe-oasispri/_our-family/Parents/Parents' Voices.md

 </p>
 <p>Aiden has been attending school at the Oasis Primary School for more than
 2 years now.
-He has been very blessed to have wonderful teachers especially his form teacher, Mrs Mey Asher See.When he was on SHN, she compiled his work so that he would be able to catch up on his studies.Going beyond her teaching responsibilities, she almost bought Aiden his favourite chicken rice which he was eyeing during his recess break!
+He has been very blessed to have wonderful teachers especially his form teacher, Mrs Mey Asher See.</p>
+<p>When he was on SHN, she compiled his work so that he would be able to
+catch up on his studies.</p>
+<p>Going beyond her teaching responsibilities, she almost bought Aiden his
+favourite chicken rice which he was eyeing during his recess break!
 Aiden always speaks fondly of all his teachers and had told me that there is no other school he would like to go to than OPS!</p>
 <div class="isomer-image-wrapper">
 <img style="width:100%" height="auto" width="100%" src="/images/08%20Siti%20Jamburi.jpg">
 </div>